riot-ci/RIOT/examples/lua_REPL/README.md

+## Lua interactive interpreter

 ### About

-This example shows how to run a Lua Read-Eval-Print loop.
+This example shows how to run a [Lua](https://www.lua.org/) Read-Eval-Print loop.
+It works in a similar way to the lua shell found in the default lua installation in your operating system.

 ### How to run